hacdias/hacdias.com/content/posts/2025/03/03/recently/index.md

 On the backend side of the things, I re-added the possibility to [POSSE](https://indieweb.org/POSSE "Publish (on your) Own Site, Syndicate Elsewhere")!
 Specifically, to Mastodon.
 This just makes it easier for me to share posts, and thoughts, since it becomes automated.
 I wanted to do something similar for Bluesky, but their API ended up not being as simple as the one from Mastodon, so I haven't done it yet.

 On the frontend side of things, I added a new category and removed another one.
 I had already mentioned I wanted to remove the graphics category, since I didn't fit it very fitting, nor important.
-Instead, I now have [fragments](/fragments/).
+Instead, I now have ~~fragments~~.
 This should encompass all other types of posts, like shorter thoughts, notes, etc. I also cleaned up a few other things, here and there 🫧.

 ## 🍄 Life {#life}